NammIsADev/microG-Installer/README.md

 > [!WARNING]
 > do not flash over existing gms-based roms without removing `gmscore` and `phonesky` first
+> backup all stuff in your device before installing this
-> signature spoofing required for proper microg functionality (requires lposed)
+> signature spoofing required for proper microg functionality (requires LSPosed)

 ---